 Your endocannabinoid system (ECS) plays an important role in regulating many processes related to your physiology and cognition.
-For instance, your ECS is involved in fertility and pregnancy, appetite, mood, pain and memory.
+For instance, your ECS is involved in fertility, appetite, mood, pain and memory.
 It also helps mediate the impacts of pharmacological cannabis.

 As you can imagine, it’s a good idea to do things that support a healthy and functioning ECS as much as possible.